jessicarush/javascript-notes/this_identifier.md

 ## this Summary

 To clarify, `this` is not an *author-time binding* but a *runtime binding*.
-It is contextual based on the conditions of the functions invocation.
+It is contextual, based on the conditions of the functions invocation.
 It has nothing to do with where a function is declared, but everything to do with the manner in which the function is called.

 When a function is invoked, an *activation record*, otherwise known as an execution context, is created.
 This record contains information about where the function was called from (the call-stack), how it was invoked, what parameters were passed an so on.
 One of the properties of this record is the `this` reference, which will be used for the duration of that function's execution.